-If you regularly play sport and represent a club then this is the subject for you.
+If you regularly play sport as part of your daily life, and represent one of the many school sports teams, then this is the subject for you.

-Examination PE is designed to appeal to the sports minded student and will offer a valuable insight into the world of the sport and the booming leisure industry.
+Examination PE is designed to appeal to the sports minded student and will offer a valuable insight into the world of sport and the booming leisure industry.

-The students will undertake both theoretical and practical study and will bring these two areas together in the relevant application of theoretical knowledge to practical performance.
-This is a core theme running through the examination courses.
+Students will undertake both theoretical and practical study and will bring these two areas together in the relevant application of theoretical knowledge to practical performance.
+This is a core theme running through the examination course.

-There will be the opportunity for students to perform in a wide range of both team and individual activities, developing their skills and tactical understanding through conditioned and full context competition.
-Students may undertake study in topic areas such as: health and fitness, leadership, personal performance improvement, physical training and bio mechanics.
+There will be the opportunity for students to perform in a range of both team and individual activities, developing their skills and tactical understanding through conditioned and full context competition.
+Students will undertake study in topic areas such as: health and fitness, personal performance, physical training and bio-mechanics.